 As you can see from the picture above, this black Cadillac CTS had a deep clear coat scratch.
 Bodyshops would charge you anywhere from $300 -$500 to remove it and you would be without a car for a few days.

 In this post, I will show you how to remove this scratch in 5 easy steps.
 No experience is needed.
 The steps include sanding a clear coat, applying rubbing compound, polishing compound, and wax.

 To save you money, I am listing products under “items you will need” and “optional items”.
-I don’t want you to feel overwhelmed by long list of things you need to buy to do the repair.
-You will only need few things to get it done right.
-All the optional items are just great products and tools that can be used not only for this repair, but also to maintain a beautiful appearance of your car.
+I don’t want you to feel overwhelmed by a long list of things you need to buy to do the repair.
+You will only need a few things to get it done right.
+All the optional items are just great products and tools that can be used not only for this repair but also to maintain the beautiful appearance of your car.